Why Children Should Memorize Scripture

-There are at least four reasons to encourage children to memorize scripture:
+Here are four top reasons to encourage children to memorize Scripture:

 1. Children have amazing memories.

 Children memorize easily.
 In fact, they often memorize effortlessly.
 Since memorization is so easy for them, they are memorizing constantly.
 They will memorize either what the world has to offer them or what we have to offer them.
 Why not take advantage of this God-given gift for the benefit of our children’s spiritual growth?
 This “window of opportunity” is open for about twelve years.
 After age twelve, memorization is harder — unless a child has been trained in the habit of memorization.

 2. What is learned in childhood is often retained for a lifetime.